 The Meals on Wheels concept originated in Britain during WWII, with authorities delivering meals to elderly, frail people.
 The first Australian service began in 1953 when Mrs E. Watts pedalled a tricycle around South Melbourne.
 The first meal was soup, roast lamb and plum pudding and cost 1/3d (around 13 cents).
 In 1954, the Red Cross provided a car and volunteers to deliver the meals.

-As with many Australian firsts, this one is disputed.
-The Meals on Wheels organisation in South Australia claim that they were the first service in Australia to provide a hot midday meal to disadvantaged clients.
-But since their date of incorporation was 4 September, 1954 it seems that the South Melbourne Council and Home Help Auxiliary have a prior claim.
-Perhaps the truth likes in the wording – the South Australian organisation was ‘the first to be constituted’ as distinct from being the first to supply meals.
+South Australia was not far behind in providing a hot midday meal to disadvantaged clients.
+Their date of incorporation was 4 September, 1954 which may mean that the South Australian organisation was ‘the first to be constituted’ as distinct from being the first to supply meals.

 South Australia’s Meals on Wheels service began as the result of lobbying by Doris Taylor, a wheelchair-bound woman who organised many relief efforts during the Great Depression.
 Two decades later, she was the inspiration behind the first meals on wheels kitchen, which was established in Port Adelaide in 1954.
 The first President of the organisation was the late Don Dunstan MP, who would later become Premier of South Australia.